Akane625/Personal-Projects/Android Studio/README.md

 # 🖼️ Learning Android Studio

 Android studio is a tool for making android applications.
 It follows the programming language Kotlin as one of its available syntax, the other is Java.
 I will be using Kotlin.
-I won't be able to post the full working app so I will just leave the main code file.
+I won't be able to post the full working app so I will just leave files I have edited during the learning

 --> Wanna go back?
 [CLICK HERE](../) <--